The 1960s saw a huge shift in men's fashion, as the standard template of the tailored suit gave way to more flamboyant styles.

 By the mid-1960s, fashion-conscious young Londoners were challenging the staid rules of masculine etiquette that had persisted since Victorian times.
 Circulating in the overlapping worlds of fashion, music, the (newly influential) media and high society, a social group forged a bold new identity – the 'modern dandy', unashamed to wear frills, velvet and other elements previously judged to be too feminine for a man.
 A group of entrepreneurs capitalised on this shift in taste, setting up shops that married traditional tailoring techniques with the design flair of graduates from recently established Menswear courses.

 Later in the decade, military style also became popular – a trend accelerated by Mick Jagger, who wore a Victorian guardsman's jacket during a televised performance on Ready Steady Go! in 1966.
 At the end of the decade, violence in Vietnam and student uprisings in France signalled newly aware times, and consumerist enthusiasm for 'the next new thing' began to feel inappropriate.
-A growing interest in historic revival encouraged people to trawl second-hand shops looking for ethnic and vintage clothes – particularly the fashions of the 1930s and 1940s – to express their individuality through less consumerist means.
-As the 1970s approached, taking inspiration from the 1930s and 1940s, lapels and trousers took on exaggeratedly wide dimensions for both men and women, and the traditional distinctions between male and female dress became blurred.
+A growing interest in historic revival and various cultures encouraged British people to trawl second-hand shops looking for vintage clothes – particularly the fashions of the 1930s and 1940s and garments with connections to other parts of the world – to create looks through less consumerist means.
+As the 1970s approached, taking inspiration from the 1930s and 1940s, lapels and trousers took on exaggeratedly wide dimensions for both men and women, and the traditional distinctions between menswear and womenswear became blurred.
 Blue denim jeans, at first a counter-cultural garment, were widely worn and promoted by global brands.
 Clothing became increasingly unisex and informal.